 Take the world’s best courses online for free.
 Coursera is a social entrepreneurship company that partners with the best universities in the world to offer courses online for anyone to take.
 They want to empower people to improve their lives, the lives of their families and the communities they live in.
+To access their free options, select Explore All of Coursera and enter free courses in the search box.
 You will not receive university credit, a certificate or degree, nor will you be able to transfer the course into a college or university certificate or degree program.
 But, you will gain the knowledge.

 Massive Open Online Courses (MOOCs) are free online courses available for anyone to enroll.
 MOOCs provide an affordable and flexible way to learn new skills, advance your career and deliver quality educational experiences at scale.